-Trump Dismisses Charges Against Him As 'Impeachment Lite' — Is He Right?
+'Impeachment Lite'?
+How Articles Against Trump Compare To Clinton's And Nixon's

 Democrats are on track to impeach the president by the end of next week.
-After more than 14 hours of consideration Thursday, the House Judiciary Committee is expected to approve impeachment articles against President Trump Thursday morning.
+After more than 14 hours of debate Thursday, the House Judiciary Committee approved impeachment articles against President Trump on Friday morning.

-Trump has dubbed this "Impeachment Lite."
-He calls it the "weakest" impeachment in history, and the president's Republican defenders in Congress say it is narrow and that Trump committed no crime, and, therefore, should not be impeached.
+Trump has dubbed this "impeachment lite."
+He calls it the "weakest" impeachment in history, and the president's Republican defenders in Congress say that the case is narrow and that Trump committed no crime, and, therefore, should not be impeached.

-So is this truly "Impeachment Lite"?
-To explore that question, we looked at some of the arguments being made — and back at the articles of impeachment against Presidents Clinton and Nixon to see what context they can offer.
-(The House Judiciary Committee advanced impeachment out of its committee, but Nixon resigned before he could be impeached.)
+So is this truly "impeachment lite"?
+To explore that question, we looked at some of the arguments being made — and back at the articles of impeachment against Presidents Bill Clinton and Richard Nixon to see what context they can offer.
+(Clinton was impeached and acquitted, and the House Judiciary Committee advanced articles out of its committee, but Nixon resigned before he could be impeached.)

 The arguments